Schwanden railway station

 Schwanden railway station (Bahnhof Schwanden) is a railway station in the municipality of Glarus Süd in the Swiss canton of Glarus.
 It is an intermediate stop on the Weesen to Linthal railway line, and serves the village of Schwanden.

-Between 1905 and 1969, the station was the terminus of the Sernftal tramway, a metre gauge tramway that ran up the valley of the Sernf river to Elm, and was the predecessor of the Sernftalbus service on the same route.
+Between 1905 and 1969, the station was the terminus of the Sernftal tramway, a metre gauge tramway that ran up the valley of the Sernf to Elm, and was the predecessor of the Sernftalbus service on the same route.

+Services

+S-Bahn

 The station is served by Zürich S-Bahn service S25 between Zurich and Linthal.
-It is also the terminus of the St. Gallen S-Bahn service S6 from Rapperswil.
+It is also the terminus of the St. Gallen S-Bahn service S6 from/to Rapperswil.
+This service continues to Linthal during off-peak hours.
 Both services operate once per hour, combining to provide two trains per hour between Ziegelbrücke and Schwanden.

-Services